This continues the story of yesterday.

 Earlier, we had all got outside for the obligatory group photo.
 It was at this moment that Frances chose to present me with the headdresses.
 These were apparently a present from Mum who had delegated the shopping to my sister-in-law who had had quite a job finding them.
 Well done Frances.
 The story of the headdresses has appeared in an earlier post, but, since I can’t remember which one, I am going to have to repeat it.
 I am told I have been banging on about it for years.
 I am sure that’s not true, but, just in case, I hereby undertake never to mention it again.
 When Chris and I were small I woke up one Christmas morning to find him scoffing all the chocolate out of my stocking.
 I had also been given two Red Indian (as we called Native Americans then) headdresses.
 As I had two and Chris had none, I then had to give him one.
 This seemed to me like adding injury to injury.
 We had been recounting this story a while back and Mum said she’d get me some for my birthday.
 I’m sure it hadn’t been me who raised the subject.
 She didn’t let it rest there, for among the pile of generous presents was a huge bar of Cadbury’s Dairy Milk.
 It took me quite a while to get around to opening the numerous gifts, for which I thank everyone.

 Many more stories were told during this event, especially as the cousins and their children extended the event into the pub.
 Some, like the cricket ball in the eye, may find their way into further posts.
 Perhaps I’ll just mention Father Christmas’s Reindeer which was, as often, wheeled out for the occasion.
 On one of our first Christmas mornings in Newark when Sam and Louisa were small, Jessica and I were awakened by excited cries from these two rushing up the stairs.
 ‘Mummy, Mummy’, they shrieked, ‘Father Christmas has left a reindeer behind’.
-For some reason their mother was convinced I’d had something to do with it.
+For some reason their mother was convinced that I’d had something to do with it.
 As they rushed into our bedroom she turned to them and said: ‘Your father’s an idiot’.
 The reindeer is a large wooden carving from Bali.
 Father Christmas told me that.

 In yesterday’s post I recorded that I had disturbed a group of three magpies.
 This, according to the rhyme signifies a girl.
 Today Holly informed me that the baby she is expecting is a sister for Malachi.